franciskershaw/game-of-fives/testing.md

 ### Post Deployment

-Several of the methods of testing as detailed above were also applied to the live version of the site to ensure that there were no unexpected bugs.
+Several of the same testing methods already listed above were also applied to the live version of the site to ensure that there were no unexpected bugs.
 On my previous project, I found a few troublesome issues post-deployment that required some time to debug.
 So for this second project I made sure to deploy the site much earlier to keep on top of any bugs that came in direct contrast to what I was seeing in my development environment.

-Once I felt that the project was close to completion, I sent a link to the site to a dozen or so people with instructions to test the site on their available devices.
+Once I felt that the project was close to completion, I sent the site's URL to a dozen or so people with instructions to test the game on their available devices.
 The user testers were given the following instructions:

 * Check the rules on the homepage to make sure you understand how to play the game
 * Play at least one game on each of the three difficulties